Sorry, you need to enable JavaScript to visit this website.

 'The communist regime that took over Hungary in 1947 halted the development of the voluntary sector.
 Most voluntary associations were banned, and what remained was nationalised and brought under state control.'
 (Study on Volunteering in the European Union Country Report Hungary, 2010)

 During the socialist era, scouting was replaced by the pioneer movement - as the ideological background of youth work - which targeted children and young people from 2nd grade at primary school.
-However, its leadership was also based on voluntary work.
+However, its leadership was also based on official, state-organised voluntary work.

 Regime change